Geoff Chappell - Software Analyst

 Strictly speaking, existence of a DR DOS that passes the AARD tests does not prove that any programmer understood the tests and then used this understanding to get DR DOS to pass them.
 A change that suffices might instead have been found by a well-educated guess, or a series of them in trial-and-error, or even by fluke.
 But it would be extraordinary.
 Andrew in his article and since would have it that the two of the tests that are encrypted are “highly artificial” and even “100 percent artificial”.
 I, for the record, have long thought of them as “nicely targeted”.
 (This phrase is from email to Andrew on 20th July 1993.)
 Either way, the point to the AARD code is that these tests were designed to be highly non-obvious—and highly non-obvious to the programmers of DR DOS, if not to all analysts at the time, is credibly what they were.
 Find a DR DOS that passes the AARD tests, and you have a strong inference that the tests were understood.

 Even with this allowance, it can be that the programmers understood the code and knew what to do but then took their time to build this understanding into the binary.
 A DR DOS that passes the AARD tests gives only an upper bound on the interval during which the programmers were yet to understand the code, but a DR DOS that does not pass the AARD tests does not give a lower bound.
 These ordinary points of logic matter especially for the AARD code because the “Non-fatal error” shows only in the beta releases of Windows 3.1.
-Once this was known, building an understanding of the code into an update of DR DOS 6.0 or into a pre-release Novell DOS 7.0 just so its users could run a Windows 3.1 beta might not have seemed like urgent work.
+Once the code was known to present no problem for users of the formally released Windows 3.1, building an understanding of the code into an update of DR DOS 6.0 or into a pre-release Novell DOS 7.0 just so its users could run a Windows 3.1 beta might not have seemed like urgent work.

 Inferring from binaries anyway has the practical problem that they must first be found for inspection.
 How easy it would have been to find intermediate releases, let alone internal builds, of DR DOS 6.0 and Novell DOS 7.0 even in their heyday, I don’t know.
 I never looked at any version back then, nor indeed until 2021 for writing this page.
 What I see now as surviving on the Internet as abandon-ware is not nearly as extensive as for the contemporaneous versions of MS-DOS.
 What I have (yet) found for this page’s examination of the public record are what appear to be for the years in question all the formally released editions and updates that contain the two system files IBMBIO.COM and IBMDOS.COM: